cloud-bulldozer/benchmark-operator/docs/kube-burner.md

 All kube-burner's workloads support the following parameters:

 - workload: Type of kube-burner workload.
 As mentioned before, allowed values are cluster-density, kubelet-density and kubelet-density-heavy
 - default_index: Elasticsearch index name.
-Defaults to `ripsaw-kube-burner`
+Defaults to __ripsaw-kube-burner__
 - job_iterations: How many iterations to execute of the specified kube-burner workload
 - qps: Limit object creation queries per second.
-Defaults to 5
+Defaults to __5__
 - burst: Maximum burst for throttle.
-Defaults to 10
+Defaults to __10__
 - image: Allows to use an alternative kube-burner container image.
 Defaults to `quay.io/cloud-bulldozer/kube-burner:latest`
 - wait_when_finished: Makes kube-burner to wait for all objects created to be ready/completed before index metrics and finishing the job.
-Defaults to true
+Defaults to __true__
+- pod_wait: Wait for all pods to be running before moving forward to the next job iteration.
+Defaults to __false__
+- verify_objects: Verify object count after running each job.
+Defaults to __true__
+- error_on_verify: Exit with rc 1 before indexing when object verification fails.
+Defaults to __false__
 - log_level: Kube-burner log level.
 Allowed info and debug.
-Defaults to info
+Defaults to __info__

 kube-burner is able to collect complex prometheus metrics and index them in a ElasticSearch instance.
 This feature can be configured by the prometheus object of kube-burner's CR.